“The Proof is in the Dough”

 Pro Tip

-It is best practice to check the temperature before setting the dough to rise.
+Checking the temperature before setting the dough to rise is the best practice.

 – If it’s too hot, the dough will rise too fast, and you risk over-proofing.